ismael-araujo/Hotel-Reviews-Analysis-Using-NLP/README.md

 ## Final Recommendations

-All models were trained with the reviews of over 1,400 hotels.
+All models were trained with reviews of over 1,400 hotels.
 Thus, the model can be used for any hotel because it used over 515k reviews.
-Britannia International Hotel Canary Wharf can use our model to correctly classify reviews at any point.
-However, the most important takeaways here is the feature importance.
-Since guests tend to expect for the same things in every hotel, we learned that words such as staff, location, comfortable, and dirty will make have a higher value in their reviews.
-The words also match to the word cloud create for Britannia International Hotel Canary Wharf, which proves that the hotel, similarly to other, need to focus on those words.
+Britannia International Hotel Canary Wharf can use our model to classify reviews at any point correctly.
+However, the most important takeaway here is the feature importance.
+Since guests tend to expect the same things in every hotel, we learned that words such as staff, location, comfortable, and dirty will make have a higher value in their reviews.
+The words also match the word cloud created for Britannia International Hotel Canary Wharf, which proves that the hotel, similarly to others, needs to focus on those words.

 I recommend the hotel start using word clouds to get quick insights from negative and positive reviews.
-The negative reviews can be used to improve the business and should be used as soon as possible if the hotel wants to increase their overall score.
-The hotel should also use positive reviews can be used for advertisement, for example.
+The negative reviews can be used to improve the business and should be used as soon as possible if the hotel wants to increase its overall score.
+The hotel should also use positive reviews that can be used for advertisement, for example.

 ## Conclusion

-- Machine learning can be used to correctly identify positive and negative reviews.
-However, identify with 100% confidence is difficult.
+- Machine learning can be used to identify positive and negative reviews correctly.
+However, identity with 100% confidence is difficult.
 My final model can be used for any hotel to find feature importance
 - Word clouds can be used to understand what words appear the most in negative and positive reviews.
 The management can quickly take a look and get insights out of it.
-- The Britannia International Hotel Canary Wharf performes poorly in the reviews compared to other hotels in London.
+- The Britannia International Hotel Canary Wharf performs poorly in the reviews compared to other hotels in London.
 There is a lot of room for improvement.

 ## Next Steps:

 - Test the model in the whole data set as well as social media posts.
 - Create a recommendation system to the user based on reviews
-- Create a dashboard for guests and hotels easily get information about hotels.
+- Create a dashboard for guests and hotels to easily get information about hotels.

 ## Repository Content